-The UNPIVOT Transformation in SSIS is used to convert the DE Normalized data into more normalized version, which is similar to SQL UNPIVOT.
-UNPIVOT Transformation acts exactly opposite to Pivot.
+The UNPIVOT Transformation in SSIS is used to convert the DE Normalized data into a more normalized version, which is similar to SQL UNPIVOT.
+The SSIS UNPIVOT Transformation acts precisely opposite to Pivot.

-Consider below data as our source data
+Consider the below data as our SSIS unpivot transformation source data.

 UNPIVOT Transformation in SSIS Example

-Double click on it and it will open the data flow tab.
+Double click on it will open the data flow tab.
 For more Transformations >> Click Here.

-STEP 4: Click on columns tab to verify the columns.
-In this tab we can uncheck the unwanted columns also.
+STEP 4: Click on the columns tab to verify the columns.
+In this tab, we can uncheck the unwanted columns.

-Here we are selecting ProductID, Name, 2005, 2006, 2007 and 2008
+Here, we are selecting ProductID, Name, 2005, 2006, 2007, and 2008

 Click ok and drag the blue arrow from the OLE DB Source to UNPIVOT Transformation to perform transformations on the source data.

 - Pivot Key Value Column Name: Specify the name you wish to see for the pivot value column.
-Since our column data is 2005, 2006, 2007 and 2008 we changed the default Pivot Key Value to Calendar Year.
+Since our column data is 2005, 2006, 2007, and 2008, we changed the default Pivot Key Value to Calendar Year.

 Click ok to finish our package designing UNPIVOT Transformation in SSIS.
-Let us run the package
+Let us run the package.